 How to Use a Trend Line

-Tool #2: The Channel
+Trading Tool #2: The Channel

-A channel is a natural extension of a trend line.
-You must know how to draw a trend line well before you can master the channel.
+A trend line channel is a natural extension of a trend line.
+A trend line serves as the basis for a trend line channel.

 How to Draw a Channel

-- Recall that a trend line is drawn with two swing lows.
+- Recall that a bull trend line is drawn with two swing lows.
 Find the highest swing high between the two swing lows.
 This swing high is the anchor point.

 How To Use a Channel